YunYunFan Garage Kit Guide

 Before you even sand, the first thing you do is you have to count all your pieces and make sure it's all there.

 To cut off a tab, start with the nipper and cut off 80% of it.
-If the gab looks too fragile, don't even start with the nipper, start with the file.
+If the tab looks too fragile to cut, start with the file instead.

 If there's a lot of bulk to remove, start with the rougher files.
 Then, with the finer files, use a gradually decreasing pressure in order to get a fine surface finish.
-Finally, use a 600 + grit sandpaper to get rid of any scratches left from the file.
+Finally, use a 600 + grit sandpaper or sanding sponge to get rid of any scratches left from the file.

 For mold lines, I find it easier to use a 400 grit sanding sponge.
 It removes mold lines within 30 seconds.

 If you have a dremel tool, just be careful to not overdo it since it can take off material very quickly.
-I'd only use it to get rid of the bulk of the tabs, and finish the rest by hand.
+A reciprocating sanding pen is more recommended and can save you hours of sanding.

 Pinning[edit]